-Information courtesy of the Australian Football League, anonymous contributors, and AFANA.
+Information courtesy of the AFANA Staff, Australian Football League, NEMBC, and anonymous contributors.

 ABC management decided that shortwave was outdated technology.
-As a result, Radio Australia has ceased broadcasting on shortwave as of Jan.
+As a result, Radio Australia ceased broadcasting on shortwave as of Jan.
 31, 2017.
 Therefore, AFL coverage is no longer available on shortwave radio to audiences anywhere.
 AFANA joins footy fans across the world in mourning the loss of RA and the great resource it provided for nearly 8 decades.
-Footy was just a minor service but in the days before high speed internet, a very critical one.
-For fans in the Pacific region it was still important.
-We can only hope it may some day return.
+Footy was just a minor service but in the days before high-speed internet a very critical one.
+For fans in the Pacific region, it was still important.
+We can only hope it may return someday.

 Article last changed on Thursday, November 30, 2023 - 6:36 AM EST